-9.175 Financial abuse has been identified as one of many forms of 'elder abuse' that occur in Australia.
-The Public Advocate has also noted the particular vulnerability of adults with impaired capacity to financial abuse, much of which may occur through the misuse of enduring powers of attorney.
-Indeed, most investigations conducted by the Adult Guardian relate to financial abuse by attorneys under enduring powers of attorney.
+9.175 Financial abuse has been identified as one of many forms of 'elder abuse' that occur in Australia.797 The Public Advocate has also noted the particular vulnerability of adults with impaired capacity to financial abuse,798 much of which may occur through the misuse of enduring powers of attorney.
+Indeed, most investigations conducted by the Adult Guardian relate to financial abuse by attorneys under enduring powers of attorney.799 they may be unaware of the reporting options open to them or they may feel that the older person with dementia would have intended for their family members to inherit their assets anyway.

-9.176 It has been suggested that 'the fundamental problem with financial abuse is the lack of detection'.
-Adults with impaired capacity may not be aware of abuse or of their options for seeking help, and third parties may be reluctant to report abuse.
-For example:
+9.176 It has been suggested that 'the fundamental problem with financial abuse is the lack of detection'.800 Adults with impaired capacity may not be aware of abuse or of their options for seeking help, and third parties may be reluctant to report abuse.
+For example:801